TimeBandit/personal-site/src/posts/2022-02-09-dear-change-log.md

 tags:
   - post
 ---
 A changelog is like a captains log for your repo.
-It is a simplified breakdown of the features, fixes, bugs or other types of updates that were made and merged into your main branch.

-Creating changelogs will illustrate the importance of good commit messages.
-To get into a good habit with commit messages I would recommend using some form of commit helper extension.
-For example, if you use VScode you could use [Commitizen](https://marketplace.visualstudio.com/items?itemName=KnisterPeter.vscode-commitizen) extension.
+It is a simplified history of all the work that went into your repository.
+Changelogs derive from your commit messages.
+Creating good quality commit messages will, in turn, lead to beautiful changelogs.
+Changelogs are usually in markdown form, making them easier to read and format.
+They are usually stored at the root level of the project.

+There are tools that make commits easy.
+For example, for VScode there is the [Commitizen](https://marketplace.visualstudio.com/items?itemName=KnisterPeter.vscode-commitizen) extension.
+It will guide you through making a well-documented commit.

+I'll describe an easy way and a more involved way.
+They will not work if you do not have a 'commit' history.
+If not already the case, ensure the repository is ready by running \`git init\` and making a few commits.

+The easy way.

+Open a terminal at the root of your project.
+Type

+\`\``bash

+$ git log --pretty="- %s"

+\`\``

+This will give you a simplified list of your commit messages.